The tipping point — when aging in place stops working

 Most people know, on some level, when aging in place has stopped working.
 It's not a sudden realization; it's more like a slow dawning.
 You're getting calls at odd hours because your parent fell.
 Or because they forgot they were cooking and nearly burned the house down.
 Or because they got confused and couldn't remember their own phone number to call for help.
 Or because the nighttime incontinence has gotten so bad that changing their sheets every morning isn't sustainable.
 Or because you're terrified every time you leave their house, wondering what might go wrong in the hours you're gone.

 Some families reach this point months into aging in place.
-Others wait years.
+Others hold on for years.
 Some keep trying to make it work until something catastrophic happens.
 The guilt of even thinking about moving your parent keeps a lot of people locked in situations that are no longer tenable for anyone involved.
-You feel like you're admitting failure if you stop doing aging in place.
+You feel like you're admitting failure if you stop.
 You feel like you're abandoning your parent.
 You feel guilty about the relief you might feel if you finally didn't have this responsibility.

-But here's the thing nobody will tell you directly: it's okay.
-You can admit that aging in place has stopped working.
+But you can admit that aging in place has stopped working.
 You can say that out loud.
-The fact that you tried, that you sustained it for however long you did, that you cared enough to try, that matters.
+The fact that you tried, that you sustained it for however long you did, that you cared enough to try, all of that matters.
 It was real and it was hard and you did your best.
 And now it's okay to ask for something different.

 The challenge is recognizing the tipping point before it becomes a crisis.
-Some families wait too long because they're hoping things will stabilize or improve.
-Some wait too long because they genuinely can't imagine what happens next.
-And some wait too long because they think they're supposed to keep going, no matter what.
+According to AARP, nearly 90 percent of adults over 65 want to stay in their homes as they age, but the reality is that many will eventually need a level of care that home cannot safely provide.
+The National Institute on Aging reports that about 70 percent of people turning 65 will need some form of long-term care during their lives.
+Some families wait too long because they're hoping things will stabilize.
+Some wait too long because they can't imagine what happens next.
+Some wait too long because they think they're supposed to keep going, no matter what.

 There are signs that aging in place is reaching its limit.
 They're not subtle once you know to look for them, but people often miss them because they've been happening so gradually that they feel normal.

 Medical needs are exceeding what can be managed at home.
-Your parent needs medications distributed by someone, multiple times a day, and they can't or won't take them on their own.
+Your parent needs medications distributed by someone multiple times a day, and they can't or won't take them on their own.
 They need wound care that requires nursing skills.
 They need monitoring that requires someone awake and alert throughout the night.
 They need help with personal care that's become unsafe for both your parent and the caregiver.
-Home care can handle a lot of these things, but if you're reaching the point where you need professional overnight care every single night, you're moving toward needing a more intensive setting.
+Home care can handle a lot of this, but if you're reaching the point where you need professional overnight care every single night, you're moving toward a more intensive setting.
+Genworth's Cost of Care Survey shows that 24-hour home care costs upward of $20,000 per month in many areas, which often exceeds the cost of a skilled nursing facility.

 Fall risks are escalating.
 Your parent is falling regularly now.
 They're unsteady on their feet.
 They need supervision when they walk.
-They're having close calls, almost falling constantly.
-Falls are one of the major reasons people move out of their homes, and not always because of the falls themselves but because the fear of falling changes everything.
+They're having close calls constantly.
+The CDC reports that falls are the leading cause of injury death among adults 65 and older, and recurrent falls are a strong predictor that the current living situation needs to change.
+Falls on their own are dangerous, but the fear of falling changes everything too.
 Your parent becomes afraid to move.
 They stop trying to do things.
 The world contracts.

 Nighttime supervision is becoming necessary.
-Your parent is confused at night.
-They're getting up and wandering.
-They're at risk of falling in the dark.
-They need to use the bathroom multiple times in the night and can't safely get there alone.
-If you or another family member is having to stay overnight regularly, or if you're hiring round-the-clock caregivers, you're essentially running a home care facility.
-Many families reach this point and realize the cost and effort are about the same as moving their parent somewhere, but with less support.
+Your parent is confused at night, getting up and wandering, at risk of falling in the dark.
+They need to use the bathroom multiple times a night and can't safely get there alone.
+If you or another family member is staying overnight regularly, or if you're hiring round-the-clock caregivers, you're essentially running a home care facility.
+Many families reach this point and realize the cost and effort are about the same as a care community, but with less support.

 Hygiene and safety are becoming impossible to maintain.
 Your parent won't shower.
-Their house is becoming unsafe and dirty.
-They're forgetting to change their clothes or eat.
+Their house is becoming unsafe.
+They're forgetting to change clothes or eat.
 They're leaving stoves on.
-They're keeping spoiled food in the refrigerator.
-You're spending more time trying to manage their living situation than you would if they were somewhere else being cared for.
+They're keeping spoiled food.
+You're spending more time managing their living situation than you would if they were somewhere being cared for.

 Behavioral or cognitive changes are escalating.
 Your parent is getting more confused.
 They're accusing you of things that didn't happen.
-They're paranoid.
-They're aggressive.
+They're paranoid or aggressive.
 They're wandering at night.
 They don't remember who you are sometimes.
-These are signs that your parent's cognitive decline is progressing faster than anticipated, and the situation at home might not be safe.
+These are signs that cognitive decline is progressing faster than the current setup can accommodate.

-The caregiver (whether family or professional) is showing signs of collapse.
+The caregiver is showing signs of collapse.
 You're depressed.
 Your health is deteriorating.
 You're exhausted.
 You're having angry outbursts.
 You're having thoughts about how much easier things would be if your parent wasn't here.
-These thoughts are concerning and they're a sign you need to change something.
+Those thoughts are a signal.
+They don't make you a bad person.
+They make you a person who has been carrying too much for too long.

 This is where people get stuck.
 Because what you're grieving is real.
 You're grieving your parent's independence.
 You're grieving the loss of them living in their own home.
 You're grieving your own identity as the child who stayed and helped.
-You're grieving the fact that aging in place, this thing you both wanted so badly, didn't work.
+You're grieving the fact that aging in place, this thing you both wanted so badly, didn't work the way you hoped.

-The guilt that children feel about this is absolutely real, and I want to name it directly.
+The guilt that children feel about this is absolutely real, and it deserves to be named directly.
 There's guilt about failing to keep your parent at home.
 There's guilt about feeling relief that you might not have to do this anymore.
-There's guilt about considering moving your parent somewhere that costs money, when that money could go to other things.
+There's guilt about considering a placement that costs money.
 There's guilt about the loss your parent is experiencing, even though it's not your fault.

-Some of that guilt is deserved in a strange way.
-You care about your parent, and that caring includes grief at their decline.
+Some of that guilt comes from a good place: you care about your parent, and that caring includes grief at their decline.
 But some of it is misplaced.
 You are not responsible for the fact that your parent is aging.
 You are not responsible for the fact that aging in place didn't work.
 You made the best decision you could with the information and resources you had at the time.
 If circumstances have changed, that's not a failure.
 That's life.

 Planning the Transition